 Planning smart spending will be helpful for you before you go.
 Calculate the necessary expenses such as renting a hotel, moving between places you need to go, completing visas and airline tickets.
 Or set aside a budget for entertainment there.

 Travel costs will be based on where you want to go.
-To move in the country, you can use the train or plane, the domestic ticket will fluctuate in about 4 million VND round-trip ticket, while the train ticket will be in the range of about 100,000 VND to 1 million VND a ticket.
+To move in the country, you can use the train or plane, the domestic ticket will fluctuate in about 4.000.000 VND round-trip ticket, while the train ticket will be in the range of about 100.000 VND to 1.000.000 VND per ticket.

 The cost of making visas, passports and air tickets from your country to Vietnam depends on your country.
 You will calculate this amount yourself.

 In Vietnam, you will need calm, analyzing whether you need to buy and if the price is reasonable.
-In some cases, the price has been overstated with the true value of the item, for example, bread price is about 20,000 VND to 100 thousand VND, 5 thousand VND to 50 thousand VND.
+In some cases, the price has been overstated with the true value of the item, for example, bread price is about 20.000 VND to 100.000 VND, 5.000 VND to 50.000 VND.
 Pay attention and be careful!

 You can only use domestic Sim card in Vietnam and there are 3 big carriers: Viettel, Mobifone, Vinaphone.
 You can buy it in Hanoi Old Quarter, however, the price will be higher than normal and it might not have the 4G LTE data and you have to install it and it might cause a little trouble.